DereC4/ut-grade-distribution-viewer/README.md

 Report bugs plz cuz I made this in a few days

-By _DereC4 or DereC_ or derexd or derex or whatever i'm calling myself these days_
+By derex_ or derec4 or derexxd or derexd or DereC_ or CORRUPT_Greninja or lordnexus123 or whatever my username is these days